-I married my man Alex, two years ago today!!
+I married my man Alex, FOUR years ago today!!
 Wooohoooo!!!
 We had the best weekend wedding festival in Oxfordshire, so I though it would be appropriate to write a blog post about it and share it with you.
 The great thing about being a wedding photographer myself is that when we started planning our wedding, I already had a bundle of inspiration and ideas from my clients about what really worked at weddings and what didn’t.

 ALTERNATIVE WEDDING VENUE NEAR OXFORD

 Finding the venue, I’d say, was the hardest part of wedding planning.
 Once that bit was sorted everything else kind of slotted into place; the venue determines what kind of wedding you are even going to have.
 We knew we wanted it to be near our home in Oxford and wanted it to be super relaxed.
 I did a lot of research googling ‘alternative wedding venue’s in Oxfordshire’ and wasn’t really getting very far in my research until someone told me about Braziers Park.